Eleonora Wojtyga Szukiel

 “We are happy.
 When we decided to move to New Zealand, Bronek was excited because he loves his daughter very much.
 He was so happy and said, ‘I want to live one year at least, only one year in New Zealand, close to our daughter.

-“Bronek has always loved fishing and after we immigrated he liked to fish off the beach in Warrington or Doctor’s Point, and sometimes out to sea with his friends.”
+“Bronek has always loved fishing and after we immigrated he liked to fish off the beach in Warrington or Doctor’s Point, and sometimes out to sea from Port Chalmers with fishing friends.”

 Proud babcia Ela and dziadek Bronek with Ola, left, and Maja, about to celebrate wigilia in 2012.